 The second assumption is that those that work in LIFT across all levels understand why striving towards greater gender equality and women empowerment is integral to their work.
 Linked to this is that they have, or will develop, the skills to effectively mainstream gender into their work.
-Furthermore it assumes that they recognise their individual responsibility and are accountable for delivering on the interventions within this strategy.
+Furthermore it assumes that they recognise their individual responsibility and feel accountable for delivering on the interventions within this strategy.
 To help ensure that this assumption is fully realised section III of this strategy also addresses governance and capacity in LIFT.
-Additionally, the associated Gender Action Plan (GAP) designates responsibilities for gender mainstreaming activities to individuals or teams within the LIFT program, sets targets and defines indicators.
+Additionally, the associated GAP designates responsibilities for gender-mainstreaming activities to individuals or teams, sets targets and defines indicators.